Randolph’s 2020-21 Pearl S. Buck Writers in Residence will be on campus for a reading and book signing in September.

 During her spring 2021 residency, Wheeler taught Randolph students a master class in poetry focusing on ““weird ways of writing poems about uncanny encounters, haunted histories, and future transformations.”

 Her debut novel, Unbecoming, was recently published, on the heels of the 2020 release of her fifth poetry collection, The State She’s In.
 An essay collection, Poetry’s Possible Worlds, will be published this year.

-Tags: creative writing, events, Fran Wilde, Lesley Wheeler, literature, Pearl S. Buck Writer in Residence, visiting writers, visiting writers series
+Tags: creative writing, English, events, Fran Wilde, Lesley Wheeler, literature, Pearl S. Buck Writer in Residence, visiting writers, visiting writers series